Sheriff-Unit-3/Bloxd.io-API-code/API.md

  * The ndarray should only be read from, writing to it will result in desync between the server and client *
  * @param {number[]} pos - The returned chunk contains pos
- * @returns {PNull<GameChunk>} - null if the chunk is not loaded in a persisted world.
+ * @returns {<GameChunk>} - null if the chunk is not loaded in a persisted world.
 ReturnedObject.blockData is an ndarray that can be accessed
  */
 getChunk(pos)
 ```